-DesJardins refers to philosopher Mary Williams’s argument for employing sustainable practises now that will enable us to maximise wellbeing into the indefinite future – a Utilitarian plus.
+DesJardins refers to philosopher Mary Williams’s argument for employing sustainable practices now that will enable us to maximise wellbeing into the indefinite future—a Utilitarian plus.
 But this might mean living frugally now, taking great care with resources and impacting some people’s lives negatively, without knowing if it will be in vain.
-Is it fair to consider future generations when distribution of resources now is unfair between developed and undeveloped countries, denying some people quality of life?
+Is it fair to consider future generations when the distribution of resources now is unfair between developed and undeveloped countries, denying some people quality of life?

-DesJardins puts forward philosopher Brian Barry’s suggestion that if we use non-renewable resources now then we must compensate future generations for denying them equal opportunity to use goods and services that resources provide.
-Compensation would involve investment in technology, and research and development of alternative energy sources and sustainable farming.
+DesJardins puts forward philosopher Brian Barry’s suggestion that if we use non-renewable resources now then we must compensate future generations for denying them an equal opportunity to use goods and services that resources provide.
+Compensation would involve investment in technology and the development of alternative energy sources and sustainable farming.

 How should we consider future generations?

 Renewable resources include natural resources always available, such as water, sunlight, wind and waves, as well as resources that can be replaced, such as crops, forests and animals.
 We need to understand resource life cycles to manage their use.
 Unfortunately, economic factors come into play where past investments force a policy of continued resource use.
-We need to consider balancing what we use with the rate at which it can be replaced, for example fish and trees, so that depletion doesn’t occur, and also keep water, air and soil in a state that allows other resources to be generated.
+We need to consider balancing resources we use—fish and trees, for example—with the rate at which they can be replaced so that depletion doesn’t occur, and also keep water, air and soil in a state that allows other resources to be generated.
 Sustainability advocates are concerned that although technology can find new ways of using renewable resources, these may also rely on non-renewable energy and materials.